EndersonSantos/Learning_Project_1/README.md

 An analysis of the Richest Atheletes since 1990

 ## Overview
-In this data set we have the top 10 most well paid atheletes throughout the year from different sports.
-We are going to use this data set to answer some interest question.
+In this data set we have the top 10 most well paid atheletes throughout the years from different sports.
+We are going to use this data set to answer some interest questions.

 ## Ask
   We want to discovery some trend in the players yearnings and se if theres any correlation with sport, country, etc.